top of page

 Lamarr and Antheil filed the application for their patent on June 10th, 1941, and on August 11th, 1942, they were granted US Patent 2,292,387 — Lamarr had filed it using both the name she was born with and her then-married name: Hedy Kiesler Markey (Lamarr later noted that she used her married name because she thought it might lend the idea more credibility, vs. an idea submitted by a well-known Hollywood actress).
 One of their schematics for the idea is seen here at right.

-Lamarr and Antheil never received a penny for their invention, which was also adopted by private companies.
-Today it's widely considered that the pair's spread-spectrum technology ultimately became the basis for GPS, Bluetooth and Wi-Fi.
-Lamarr and Antheil later were honored by various organizations, including a posthumous inclusion in the National Inventors Hall of Fame in 2014 — Antheil died in 1959, while Lamarr, largely penniless, died in 2000 — but their contribution to something that’s become so integral to our daily lives has for the most part been forgotten.
+Lamarr and Antheil never received a penny for their invention, which was also subsequently adopted by private companies.
+But today it's widely understood that the duo's spread-spectrum technology ultimately became the basis for GPS, Bluetooth and Wi-Fi.
+Lamarr and Antheil later were honored by various organizations, including a posthumous inclusion in the National Inventors Hall of Fame in 2014 — Antheil died in 1959, while Lamarr, by then largely penniless, died in 2000.
+But their contribution to something that’s become so integral to our daily lives today has, for the most part, been forgotten.

 bottom of page